Motivation

 • Ontology matching between both communities

-Added value for the MatWerk community: Workflows are designed in coordination with FAIRmat such that the exchange of data, metadata, ontologies, and concepts for data curation between the two NFDI consortia is ensured without a loss of information.
+Added value for the MatWerk community: Workflows and software tools are designed in coordination with FAIRmat such that the exchange of data, metadata, ontologies, and concepts for data curation between the two NFDI consortia is ensured without loss of information.
 In this way, both consortia can mutually benefit from ongoing improvements in the infrastructure for condensed-matter physics (FAIRmat) and the interpretation of microstructure data (NFDI-MatWerk).

 Goals